Sony A7S II versus Sony A99 II

 |Sony A99 (⇒ lft | rgt)||2359||YES||3.0||1229||full-flex||no||8000||6.0||no||YES|

 Both the A7S II and the A99 II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
-The A7S II replaced the earlier Sony A7S, while the A99 II followed on from the Sony A99.
+The A7S II replaced the earlier Sony A7S, while the A99 II does not have a direct predecessor.

-So what is the bottom line?
-Is there a clear favorite between the Sony A7S II and the Sony A7S II?
-Below is a summary of the relative strengths of each of the two contestants.
+So how do things add up?
+Is there a clear favorite between the Sony A7S II and the Sony A99 II?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.